How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 Work-related reasons:

-- Taking sick leave due to illness
+- Taking sick leave due to illness (baja médica in Spain)

 - Returning to work after illness or injury (fit-to-work certificate)